 Polymetis Apps API Key Manager for Confluence

-Improve your Jira Cloud API security
+Improve your Cloud API security

 Now some of you may be wondering: Why would I need this app if I can also use the API tokens in the Atlassian Cloud?